 The importance of images can easily be estimated by the famous quote that says “An image is worth a thousand words”.
-The presence of images on a webpage plays an important role in attracting the visitors by giving an idea about the contents of the page.
-It won’t be wrong to say that contents of a page goes hand in glove with images to give a clear idea of what it is all about and that is why several image file formats have been introduced with the passage of time.
+The presence of images on a webpage plays an important role in attracting visitors by giving an idea about the contents of the page.
+It won’t be wrong to say that contents of a page go hand in glove with images to give a clear idea of what it is all about and that is why several image file formats have been introduced with the passage of time.

 Image File Formats